hunter547/TopstepX-API/README.md

 # topstepx-api

-A framework-agnostic TypeScript client for the TopstepX trading API with REST and WebSocket support.
+A framework-agnostic TypeScript client for the TopstepX trading API with REST and SignalR data feeds via WebSocket.

 ## Features